A young Black woman talking about something serious with an older Black woman in the park.

 Fluoxetine is a type of antidepressant called a selective serotonin reuptake inhibitor (SSRI).

-Serotonin (also called '5HT') is a naturally-occurring chemical messenger (or “neurotransmitter”) that has an important role in areas of the brain that control mood and thinking.
+Serotonin (also called '5HT') is a naturally occurring chemical messenger (or ‘neurotransmitter’) that has an important role in areas of the brain that control mood, thinking, feelings and emotions.
+Research suggests that depression or low mood is more likely to occur when the brain doesn’t have enough serotonin.

 Fluoxetine and everyday life

-A side effect of fluoxetine can be not feeling as hungry as normal, which might lead to weight loss.
+Fluoxetine can make you feel less hungry than normal, which might lead to weight loss.

 You may want to let your family and friends know you are taking fluoxetine effects.